Jump to Navigation

 South Florida Variable Annuity Subaccount Mismanagement FINRA Arbitration and Litigation Attorney, Russell L. Forkey, Esq.

-One of todays popular investment vehicles is a variable annuity, which has been discussed in other sections of this site.
+One of today’s popular investment vehicles is a variable annuity, which has been discussed in other sections of this site.
 The purpose of this post is to provide general information on certain types of subaccounts associated with variable annuities.
 Please keep in mind that this information is for educational purposes only and is not designed to be complete in all material respects.
-Thus, it is should not be relied upon as providing legal or investment advice.
-If you have any questions, the reader should contact a qualified professional.
+Thus, it should not be relied upon as providing legal or investment advice.
+If you have any questions, you should contact a qualified professional.

 When looking to purchase a variable annuity, it is important for you to review the types of subaccounts offered by the company.
 This information should be provided in the sales material that you are presented with.
-Some contracts offer numerous mutual fund options others just a few.
-Consequently, you must initially determine whether or not you will have enough investment choices to adequately diversity your holdings.
-This is because, as a general concept, diversification lowers the overall risk of your investments and it can be accomplished through an almost unlimited number of subaccount combinations.
+Some contracts offer numerous mutual fund options; others just a few.
+Consequently, you must initially determine whether or not you will have enough investment choices to adequately diversify your holdings.
+This is because, as a general concept, diversification lowers the overall risk of your investments, and it can be accomplished through an almost unlimited number of subaccount combinations.

 There are three general types of subaccount categories that you can choose from.
 They are equity, fixed income or balanced.